RavinduRepo/e20-3yp-The_Robot_Waiter/docs/README.md

 ### Description

-1. **Controller App:** A web or mobile application allows users to control the robot's movements and tasks remotely.
+1. **Controller App:** A web application allows users to control the robot's movements and tasks remotely.
 The app communicates with the cloud server to relay commands and receive feedback.

 2. **Cloud Server:** Acts as the central communication hub between the controller app and the robot.
 It processes commands, manages data, and ensures secure communication.